WPManageNinja/fluent-smtp/readme.txt

  = Can I send WordPress mails with SendGrid? =

  Yes, FluentSMTP let you connect your SendGrid via API.
 It's faster and reliable than SendGrid SMTP.
-But if you prefer sendgrid SMTP connection, You can also connect with that too.
+But if you prefer SendGrid SMTP connection, You can also connect with that too.

  = Can I send WordPress mails with Mailgun? =